Joezeppe/datacamp_scrapy/README.md

 # datacamp_scrapy
-web scrap all data camp material with Python
+Web scraping all data camp material with Python